chimu00/-NEW-BO4-Practice-Tool/README.md

 zm_red

+    full: Specialist challenge first, nuke and then full power drops. hand locations are fountain, treasury, charon, pap near hand shrine. coins are perfect. electrics are guaranteed 3 and to spawn instantly. abhs are perfect
+    boss: Start the game in the boss fight.
+    cogs: start the game at the statues and wait until you see the prompt. start statues and do cogs normally. gaia hand isn't placed so just imagine you grab it lol

+zm_white

     boss: Start the game in the boss fight.